m-xie/m-xie.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* A.B. in Chemistry and Physics, _summa cum laude_, Harvard College, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* A.M. in Statistics, Harvard University, 2020
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience